Workers' Compensation Benefits:

 Worker' Compensation in Nebraska is designed to provide certain benefits to employees who sustain injury by accident or occupational disease arising out of and in the course of their employment, and who are not willfully negligent at the time of the injury.
 Your Rights and Obligations Under the Work Comp Law

-Our employees’ health and safety is a priority of the Department of Health and Human Services.
-It is important that all employees follow safety procedures and bring potential hazards to your supervisor’s attention to avoid employee accidents and injuries.
+Employee health and safety are a priority of the Department of Health and Human Services.
+It is important that all employees follow safety procedures and bring potential hazards to the attention of their supervisor to avoid employee accidents and injuries.

 In spite of this, accidents may still occur.
 When they do, IMMEDIATELY: